Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 But don’t just review and make edits without telling anyone.

 Show the date when the content was last reviewed and updated.
-This can go a long way to helping users trust that the content is accurate.
+This can go a long way in helping users trust that the content is accurate.

 Here’s what this looks like on Backlinko: